 Skip to Main Content

-Dendroctonus brevicomis responses in behavioral assays: Implication to development of a semiochemical-based tool for tree protectionAuthor(s): Christopher J. Fettig; Stephen R. McKelvey; Christopher P. Dabney; Dezene P.W.
+Responses of Dendroctonus brevicomis (Coleoptera: Curculionidae) in behavioral assays: Implications to development of a semiochemical-based tool for tree protectionAuthor(s): Christopher J. Fettig; Stephen R. McKelvey; Christopher P. Dabney; Dezene P.W.
 Huber

 Source: Journal of Economic Entomology 105: 149-160

 Download Publication (305.0 KB)